unicab369/ch32mess/examples_ch5xx/lowpower/README.md

-# CH570/CH572 Low Power Configuration
+# Low Power Configuration

 ## Power Consumption

+For CH570/2:

 - In sleep mode with RAM retention, the MCU consumes approximately **0.9 µA**.
 - In sleep mode with LSI, RTC and RAM retention, it consumes arnoud **1.2 µA**.